Secrets and variables

 The encryption keys are managed by Nomad, providing an additional layer of security compared to storing secrets in plain text or using weak encoding methods.

-Nomad vs HCL Variables
+Nomad versus HCL variables

 Example use of Nomad variables

-Variables are accessed by using the template
+Access variables by using the template and nomadVarList function.

 template {